-It is important that quarantine restrictions on movement of fruit and vegetables are strictly observed as outbreaks of fruit fly only occur if maggot-infested fruit is brought into the state.
+It is important that quarantine restrictions on movement of fruit and vegetables are strictly observed as outbreaks of fruit fly only occur if maggot-infested fruit is brought into the State.

-Biosecurity SA Plant Health have several posters available for display or for colouring.
+Below are several posters available for display or for colouring.
 You can download copies or contact us and ask for a copy to be sent to you.